averykhoo/recipes/in-progress/better-brownies.md

 # Better than lazy brownies

 todo: seen on tiktok - add a frozen layer of nutella and speculoos in the middle
+todo: maybe use the meringue as a base layer instead of the top layer

 ## ingredients